-Headlamps
+Quad Headlamps

-- 1. Raise the hood to access the rear of the headlamp housing. - 2.
-Slide the red lock tab rearward on the connector, then depress the tab and remove the connector from the bulb.

-- 3. Twist the headlamp bulb and pull the bulb from the headlamp housing. - 4.
+- 1. Raise the hood to access the high or low beam bulbs at the rear of the headlamp housing. - 2.
+Release the two tabs on the side of the connector and remove the connector from the bulb. - 3.
+Twist the headlamp bulb and pull the bulb from the headlamp housing. - 4.
 Install the new headlamp bulb and twist until locked into the headlamp housing.